breck7/scrollsdk/faq.md

 Tree Notation Frequently Asked Questions
 ========================================

 Below is a list of questions that are commonly asked by people who are new to <a href="http://treenotation.org/">Tree Notation</a>.
-If you have a question not listed here please ask us by filing an issue, sending a pull request, or sending an email to byunits@cc.hawaii.edu.
+If you have a question not listed here please ask us by filing an issue, sending a pull request, or sending an email to breck7@gmail.com.

 ## Overview